delbertbeta/homework-uploader-api/README.md

 npm install
 ```

-4. Install MariaDB or MySQL server
+4. Install MariaDB or MySQL server (Optional)

+**Now we support SQLite, MariaDB and MySQL is optional now.**

 Just follow your own way to install it and create a database and a user for the api service.

-5. Fill in the blank in the config.js
+5. Rename config.example.js to config.js and fill in the blank

-Fill it with your database name, username, password, url.
+Fill it with your database type, name, username, password, url.

 6. Start the API